-A slice of warm bread is a tasty treat for many pet owners but should it be shared with a feline friend?
+A slice of warm bread is a tasty treat for many pet parents, but should it be shared with a furry friend?
 Can cats eat bread, or is bread bad for cats?
 Before giving your pet some of your sandwich or baguette, here's what you need to know about cats and bread.

 Can Cats Eat Bread?